Fus3n/gem-assist/README.md

 ## Tools

-GemFunc comes with a set of built-in tools that you can use in your conversations.
-These tools are defined in the `utility.py` file and include functionalities for:
+gem-assist comes with a set of built-in tools that you can use in your conversations.
+These tools are defined in the `utility.py` file, some of the functionalities are:

 *   **Web Search:** `duckduckgo_search_tool`
 *   **File System:** `list_dir`, `read_file`, `write_files`, `create_directory`, `copy_file`, `move_file`, `rename_file`, `rename_directory`, `get_file_metadata`, `get_directory_size`, `get_multiple_directory_size`